A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 • Responsive navigation bar: Use a responsive navigation bar that adapts to different screen sizes.
 To save space, consider a hamburger menu for smaller screens.

-• Large, tap-friendly buttons: Ensure buttons are big enough to be easily tapped with a finger.
-Space buttons comfortably to prevent accidental taps.
+• Large, tap-friendly buttons: Ensure buttons can be cleanly tapped with a finger.
+Avoid placing buttons too close together to prevent accidental taps.

 • Search functionality: Include a search bar that's easy to find and use, helping users quickly locate what they're looking for.